ajfrierson/international-FE-2/README.md

 Contains the actual form for entering login information, with a button for logging in.

+The React Hooks API is used to clear the form inputs on load.

 _Can be found in the following container(s): `SignInPage`_

 ### `NameHeader.jsx`